-Gear up and get ready to learn aboout the 21 best growth hacking tools that can help your business grow faster!
+Gear up and get ready to learn about the growth hacking and tools that can help your business grow faster!

-Even today, to many people growth hacking seems like a buzzword, but it is very much a tangible concept that has proven to show results for many startups.
+Even today, for too many people, growth hacking seems like a buzzword, but it is very much a tangible concept that has proven to show results for many startups.

 This is where growth hacking comes into the picture.
 It’s a relatively new concept, but startups (now big companies) like Airbnb, Dropbox, Paypal, etc have benefited dearly by deploying growth hacking techniques.